 The admissions process for the Travel and Tourism Management specialization follows the general bachelor's degree enrollment steps.
-Students can apply for this new track for a Fall 2019 start and then going forward, can be admitted to begin Spring, Summer and Fall terms which start in January, May and August each year.
-Track-specific courses will be taught on EFSC's Cocoa campus.
+Students can apply to be admitted to Spring, Summer or Fall terms, which start in January, May and August each year.
+The Organizational Management common core courses required for this degree can be taken online or on campus.
+However, the five Travel and Tourism Specialization courses are only taught in-person on EFSC's Cocoa Campus.

 The degree is intended to provide students with the skills and knowledge necessary to enter the workforce in a mid-level management position.
 Graduates will demonstrate mastery of leadership and management skills associated with successful organizational managers in various sectors of the tourism and travel industry.

 Bachelor program courses can fill quickly before each term when registration begins.
 Students need to register in a timely manner to ensure they have a seat for the on-campus or online course offerings that are part of their specialization.
 Work with your advisor as needed when planning and be sure to check the important term dates and student email for current information about registration start dates.